General Terms and Conditions of Sale of a2tec GmbH Hamburg

 Our delivery obligation is subject to correct and timely delivery by our suppliers, unless we are responsible for the incorrect or delayed delivery.

-3. events of force majeure entitle us to postpone deliveries for the duration of the hindrance plus a reasonable start-up period.
+3. events of force majeure entitle us to postpone deliveries and services for the duration of the hindrance plus a reasonable start-up time.
 This shall also apply if such events occur during an existing delay.
-Force majeure shall be deemed to include currency, trade policy and other sovereign measures, strikes, lockouts, operational disruptions for which we are not responsible, obstruction of traffic routes, delays in import and customs clearance, pandemics declared by the WHO and all other circumstances which, through no fault of our own, make deliveries and services significantly more difficult or impossible.
-In this context, it is irrelevant whether the circumstances occur at our premises, at the supplier’s works or at another sub-supplier’s premises.
+Force majeure shall include currency, trade policy and other sovereign measures, strikes, lockouts, operational disruptions for which we are not responsible, obstruction of transport routes, delays in import and customs clearance, pandemics declared by the WHO and all other circumstances which, through no fault of our own, make deliveries and services significantly more difficult or impossible.
+It is irrelevant whether the circumstances occur at our premises, the supplying plant or another upstream supplier.
 If, as a result of the aforementioned events, performance becomes unreasonable for one of the contracting parties, it may withdraw from the contract by means of an immediate written declaration.

-(4) With the handing over of the goods to a forwarding agent or carrier, at the latest, however, when the goods leave the warehouse or – in the case of drop shipments – the supplying plant, the risk shall pass to the Buyer for all transactions, including carriage paid and free domicile deliveries.
+4. the risk in all transactions, including prepaid and free deliveries, shall pass to the buyer when the goods are handed over to a forwarding agent or carrier, but at the latest when they leave the warehouse of departure.
 The duty and cost of unloading shall be borne by the buyer.
 We are not obliged to insure the goods.

 We are entitled to make partial deliveries to a reasonable extent.
 In the case of manufactured goods, excess and short deliveries of up to 10% of the concluded quantity are customary and permissible.

-7. no later than 15 calendar days after placing a blanket order, the Buyer must schedule the first delivery lot.
+7 The buyer must schedule the first delivery lot no later than 15 calendar days after placing a blanket order.
 Acceptance of at least 40% of the total quantity must be made by half of the term.
 Unless fixed agreements have been made, call-off dates and quantities can only be met within the scope of our delivery or manufacturing possibilities.
 If the goods are not called off in accordance with the contract, we shall be entitled to invoice them as delivered after a reasonable period of grace has elapsed.

 8. in the case of contracts with continuous deliveries, call-offs and grade classifications for approximately equal monthly quantities are to be submitted to us.
-If the goods are not called off or scheduled in time, we shall be entitled, after setting a grace period to no avail, to schedule the goods ourselves and deliver them or to withdraw from the part of the contract that is still in arrears and to claim damages in lieu of performance.
+If the goods are not called or scheduled on time, we shall be entitled, after setting a grace period to no avail, to schedule the goods ourselves and deliver the goods or to withdraw from the part of the contract that is still outstanding and to demand compensation instead of performance.

 The return of goods delivered free of defects is generally excluded.